 Here are a few notes to keep in mind as you make ghee in an Instant Pot or on the stove:

 - Grass-fed butter is best, and you definitely want to use unsalted.
-I almost always use Kerrygold because it has such a wonderful flavor!
+I usually use Kerrygold because it has such a wonderful flavor!

 - Cooking the butter for longer makes the ghee a darker color and gives it a richer flavor and aroma (see the photo below for a comparison of my homemade ghee with store-bought ghee!).
 I like to wait until the milk solids at the bottom of the pan are dark brown.
 I have made ghee dozens of times and often look at how dark the browned bits are and wonder if I’ve burned it, but it’s never happened.
 That’s not to say it’s impossible to burn ghee, but I wouldn’t worry too much about it!
 The best way to know if it’s ready is to stay close by and listen–the bubbling quiets down markedly when it’s ready to be strained.

 - You’ll need some cheesecloth for straining the ghee.
 It’s best to use a fine cheesecloth like butter muslin to make sure none of the milk solids sneak through.
 I reuse my butter muslin so I don’t have to keep buying it–just rinse it out with some hot water and dish detergent, machine wash it (I throw it in with my towels and dishcloths), and hang it up to dry.

 - Ghee keeps for a very long time, but water can cause it to spoil.
 Make sure the jars you pour the ghee into are very clean and dry, and use a clean, dry spoon or knife each time you scoop some out.